axibase/atsd/rule-engine/functions-script.md

 ```javascript
 scriptOut('check_service.sh', [])
 ```

-Script `scriptFileName` is executed until reached the timeout value configurable at **Settings > Server Properties > system.commands.timeout.seconds**.
+The script must complete within the timeout value specified in **Settings > Server Properties > system.commands.timeout.seconds**.
+The default timeout is 15 seconds.

-If timeout value was reached the `SIGTERM` is send to the process and the following string is added to output:
+If the script times out, its process is terminated with `SIGTERM` flag and the following text is appended to the output:

 ```
 Script terminated on timeout: {current timeout value}